-Alongside many other UK maintained and independent schools Walthamstow Hall submits data to the Centre for Evaluation and Monitoring at Durham University (CEM) each year.
+Alongside many other UK maintained and independent schools Walthamstow Hall submits data to the Centre for Evaluation and Monitoring at Cambridge University (CEM) each year.
 They use the data to produce value added scores and a ranking for each school.

 Schools provide CEM with two sets of data, five years apart.
 The first set of data is submitted when pupils join their senior school in Year 7.
 At this stage the pupils complete a Cognitive Ability Test (called MidYIS) which provides a baseline of their natural ability in different areas.
 CEM uses this data to predict the likely GCSE outcomes for each pupil.
-Five years later, the school submits the second set of data, the final GCSE grades of each pupil.
+Five years later, the school submits the second set of data, the final I/GCSE grades of each pupil.
 The two sets of data, i.e. actual versus predicted grades are overlaid and the difference between the two gives the value added score.
 The data is standardised using results from participating independent schools to allow year-on-year comparisons.
-A value added score of plus one represents an improvement of one grade at GCSE.
+A value added score of 1+ represents an improvement of one grade at I/GCSE.

 Value added scores are a fantastic indicator of the quality of a curriculum and the teaching which delivers it.